MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-hybrid-identity.md

  * When Azure Stack has a continuous connection to the internet, you can use Azure Active Directory (Azure AD).
  * When Azure Stack is disconnected from the internet, you can use Azure Directory Federated Services (AD FS).

-You use service principals to grant access to your Azure Stack apps for the purpose of deployment or configuration using the Azure Resource Manager in Azure Stack.
+You use service principals to grant access to your Azure Stack apps for deployment or configuration using the Azure Resource Manager in Azure Stack.

 In this tutorial, you'll build a sample environment to: